 Saddle up for an evening of music, horse racing, betting, food, and fun.
 Don your Derby hat, sip your mint julep, and revel in the spirit of the races Vonnegut-style!

-Join us at Garfield Park Arts Center for Cesar Chavez: Film and Lecture on Latino Labor Rights in America as part of our NEA Big Reads Programming.
+Join us at Garfield Park Conservatory for Cesar Chavez: Film and Lecture on Latino Labor Rights in America as part of our NEA Big Reads Programming.
 Public historian and preservation activist Glory-June Greiff will provide an opening talk on the history of labor movements, followed by a screening conducted by Eric “Dr. Film” Grayson of Cesar Chavez (2014), a film that followed renowned labor organizer and civil rights activist Cesar Chavez.

 Help us bring Vonnegut to your state.
 Starting in 2022, KVML has been traveling the United States bringing programming, books, and Vonnegut’s message of free expression and common decency.
 Through this initiative, we hope to partner with schools and libraries as well as new and old Vonnegutians to further Kurt’s legacy.
 Visit our Events page to find out more about 2022 events in your state.